Diamond 9 Ranking đź’Ž: a great method for revision & organisation of subject strengths

 How does it engage learners?

-It allows students to drag and drop different elements within the diamond—such as: concepts, propositions or images— offering many possibilities for differentiation.
+It allows students to drag and drop different elements within the diamond—such as: concepts, propositions or images— offering many possibilities for adaptive teaching.
 On the internet, for example, you can find many examples of this method tailored for students of all ages and education levels: from primary education right up to university.
 This technique is suitable for both activating prior knowledge and processing acquired knowledge.
-It is also a perfect metacognitive tool to use for revision or organisation of subject strengths!
-This working method can be used for any subject when you want them to discuss a complex theme with many points of view.
+It is also a perfect metacognitive tool to use for revision or organisation of subject strengths.
+It can be used for any subject when you want to encourage learners to discuss a complex theme with many points of view.

 alt